2 American climbers missing on Pakistan mountain

 The government has not dispatched a rescue helicopter because of weather conditions, local official Muhammad Iqbal said.

-Ogre 2 is one of the steepest peaks in the region and has been ascended three times between 1977 and 2012, said Ayaz Shigri of the Baltistan Tour Operator Association.
+Ogre 2 is one of the steepest peaks in the region and was ascended only three times between 1977 and 2012, said Ayaz Shigri of the Baltistan Tour Operator Association.

-The campaign for the search efforts has raised more than $130,000 so far.
+The online campaign to fund search efforts has raised more than $150,000 so far.